Lewis-Pitman/Tetris/README.md

 - W -> Hold block

 # Info
-- To play, click on the green code button, download and extract the zip file, and run Tetris.exe
+- To play, click on "Tetris" under releases on the right of your screen and click on Tetris.exe to download it
 - Clearing 1 line at a time gives you 100 points, 2 lines 300, 3 lines 500 and 4 lines 800.
 This value is then multiplied by the speed
 - Your speed increases by 1 for every 5 lines you clear.
 The maximum speed is 11.
 - Soft dropping is a toggle.
 Please don't hold it down as you may break the game, or make it so your other inputs are not processed.